 I use red lentils for their higher iron content and an earthy flavor.

-One version of dal (lentil soup) I made a lot in the early days of baby-led weaning was one with bottle gourd in it.
+One version of dal (lentil soup) I made a lot in the initial months of baby-led weaning was one with bottle gourd in it.

 Bottle gourd has a very mild flavor, so the child does not really notice the flavor of the vegetable.
 If your child likes dal, this is a great way to add veggies to the dal and increase vegetable consumption alongside.